Wallpaper and Display size (800x600 or 1024x768) or GFX Menu

 set STAMP1=0x00=180=160 /_ISO/blank400.bmp

-Note: 'Progressive' .jpg files are not supported - use MSPaint to re-save them, if you find a .jpg file that doesn't work.
+Note: 'Progressive' .jpg files are not supported - if you find a .jpg file does not work work, use MSPaint to load and then re-save it.

 Dealing with multiple resolutions